 You Can Use:

 Colored paper shapes

 To differentiate for your students, there are several levels that you can work with.
 Just choose how complex to make the task:

 3. Count and record how many of each color was used.

 4. Add up the total number of blocks and compare it to the original.

 5. For the writing task, describe what was made in as much detail as possible.
-Depending on ability, extend the writing task to include more descriptive language and detail; for example, one student wrote a story about a spaceship he made!
+Depending on the abilities of your students, you can extend the writing task to include more descriptive language and detail.
+For example, one student of mine wrote a story about a spaceship he made!

 6. More advanced students can fill in the colors and numbers FIRST, then work to create something according to that criteria.
-A partner is responsible for checking that it’s done properly.
+A partner can be responsible for checking that it’s done properly!

-While students work, I used my ipad’s camera (connected wirelessly to my projector) as a traveling document camera.
+While students work, I used my iPad or iPhone camera (connected wirelessly to my projector through my Macbook) as a traveling document camera.
 Projecting images of their creations was a great way to share inspiration!

 I can challenge the students more as the year goes on and, best of all – no prep at all!
 Great for assessment, too.
 Because of integration of subject areas, you’re covering a lot of core skills at once, and everyone is engaged!